itsMannuYadav/Magic-8-Ball-Flutter/README.md

 # Magic 8 Ball 🎱

-## Project 2 of Flutter Course
+## Project 4 of Flutter Course

-This is the second project of the Flutter course.
-The goal is to reinforce concepts learned in the first project (Dicee app) and practice building interactive apps using Flutter widgets.
+This is the fourth project of the Flutter course.
+The goal is to reinforce concepts learned in the previous projects and practice building interactive apps using Flutter widgets.

 ---